A method of moments estimator for interacting particle systems and their mean field limit: Conclusion

 \subsection{Acknowledgements}

+We thank the anonymous referees for the extremely careful reading and for their interesting comments and useful suggestions which helped improve and clarify this manuscript.
 The work of GAP was partially funded by the EPSRC, grant number EP/P031587/1, and by JPMorgan Chase \& Co through a Faculty Award, 2019 and 2021.
-AZ is partially supported by the Swiss National Science Foundation, under grant No. 200020\_172710.
+The work of AZ was partially supported by the Swiss National Science Foundation, under grant No. 200020\_172710.